The E-Vote-ID Conference 2023

 This is the eighth edition of the leading international event for e-voting experts from all over the world, taking place in Luxembourg in October 2023.

-This is the seventh edition of the leading international event for e-voting experts from all over the world, taking place in Bregenz (Austria) in October 2022.
 One of E-Vote-ID’s major objectives is to provide a forum for interdisciplinary and open discussion of all issues related to electronic voting (including, but not limited to, polling stations, kiosks, ballot scanners, and Internet voting).
-In the first six editions, over 200 presentations were discussed, gathering more than 800 participants.
-We aim for a hybrid conference.
-Further information will be provided during 2022.
+In the first seven editions, over 240 presentations were discussed, gathering more than 900 participants.
 The format of the conference is a three-day meeting.
 No parallel sessions will be held and sufficient space will be given for informal communication.

 The aim of the conference is to bring together e-voting specialists working in academia, politics, government, and industry in order to discuss various aspects of all forms of electronic voting.
 To address the interdisciplinary character of the conference, the conference has four tracks and a PhD colloquium: